 6.)
 If you do find yourself slipping, take your foot off the brake so your ABS doesn’t lock up your brakes.
 Simply take a deep breath and turn your tires in the direction the rear of your car is sliding.

-Luckily, being in a mountain town, we are no stranger to these conditions and we have a pretty consistent snow removal program.
+Luckily, being in a mountain town, we are no stranger to these conditions and we have a pretty consistent snow removal company.
+They supply car, van, minibus & truck’s during times of emergency so that helps a lot of the locals.
 Of course, depending on how heavy the snow fall is, removal isn’t always immediate.
 Some South Lake Tahoe vacation rentals include snow removal, so you can find out at time of booking.
 Also note that you cannot park on the street during snow storms.
 It is hard for snow removal to see vehicles buried under the snow in the dark.
 If they hit your vehicle, they are not liable.
 Always plan ahead and park in the driveway or garage.

 For the latest road conditions for both Nevada & California, check out California road conditions online or call 1-800-427-ROAD (7623) or 916-445-7623.
 For road conditions in Nevada contact the Nevada Department of Transportation at 877-687-6237.